 - The contents of a register specified in the instruction are first automatically decremented. - The contents of a register are then used as the effective address of the operand. - The Autoincrement mode is written as

 -(Ri)

-- Putting the specified register in parentheses, - Preceded by a minus sign - To indicate the contents of the register are to be decremented before being used as the effective address. - Question: Why the address is decremented before it is used, but is incremented after it is used?
-(Hint: Stack!)
-CSCI2510 Lec04: Machine Instructions
+- Putting the specified register in parentheses, - Preceded by a minus sign - To indicate the contents of the register are to be decremented before being used as the effective address.

 Relative Mode